AshtreeCC/jaspicar/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Precache (Not a part of NG-CLI, yet)
+Run `npm run precache` to use sw-precache to create a service worker and store assets.
+Check `/swconfig.json` for files to cache.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).